 - 1 gram of carbohydrate per pound of body weight

 - 0.2 grams of fat per pound of body weight

 Keep in mind that while many lifters would assume that they should eliminate carbohydrates altogether, that pesky little issue of steadily building lean muscle mass requires you to never neglect carbohydrates.
 Insulin, which is released after consuming carbs, helps prevent protein breakdown.

 Carbohydrates will also replenish your muscle glycogen, allowing you to keep training intensity at a high level.
 Most importantly, carbohydrate consumption has been shown to boost strength during heavy resistance training workouts.
 Your muscles need glycogen to train at peak intensity, which is an important factor for this transformation to work effectively.

 Carefully tracking calorie intake is the best way to ensure hitting your target.
 Reference the last section for guideline recommendations for a 20% calorie deficit.

-Good lean protein choices: eggs, fish, skinless chicken, lean grass fed beef, lean turkey
+- Lean Proteins: Eggs, fish, skinless chicken, lean grass-fed beef, lean turkey

-Healthy Fats: Fish oil, coconut oil, olive oil, nuts, seeds, nut butters, avocado, flax seed oil, borage oil
+- Healthy Fats: Fish oil, coconut oil, olive oil, nuts, seeds, nut butter, avocado, flax seed oil, borage oil